From Symptoms to Solutions: What is Diagnostic Test Really Tells You About Your Health

 What is Diagnostic Test: The Core of Medical Detection

-Most diagnostic tests rely on biomarkers, measurable body indicators such as enzymes, hormones, genes, or germs.
-For example, high troponin levels in the blood mean heart muscle injury, showing a possible heart attack.
+Most diagnostic methods rely on biomarkers, which are measurable indicators in the body, such as hormones, enzymes, genes, or microorganisms.
+For example, elevated troponin levels in blood may indicate heart muscle damage and help doctors diagnose a heart attack.

 Types of Diagnostic Tests: Matching Tools to Health Clues